Safe Withdrawal Rate Early Retirement

 Let’s look at a REG and see if it can save you in early retirement.

-It starts out conservative to prevent Sequence of Return Risk.
+It starts conservatively to prevent Sequence of Return Risk.
 Then, gradually increase the equity portion of your asset allocation over time.
 For example, let’s start at 60/40 and increase to 90/10 over ten years.

 Safe Withdrawal Rate in early retirement

 Above, you can see the effect of Sequence of Return Risk even with a REG.
-In green, the 4% Safe Withdrawal Rate does not survive Sequence of Return Risk even with a REG.
+The 4% Safe Withdrawal Rate in green does not survive Sequence of Return Risk even with a REG.
 In blue, the 3.25% Safe Withdrawal Rate has a very different slope now that we have added an RSG.
-Look at the blue in Figure 6 with a 90/10 portfolio and in Figure 7 with a 60/40 portfolio and a REG that takes the asset allocation to 90/10 over ten years.
+Look at the blue in Figure 6 with a 90/10 portfolio and Figure 7 with a 60/40 portfolio and a REG that takes the asset allocation to 90/10 over ten years.

 Summary of Safe Withdrawal Rate in a Prolonged Retirement